Murder and Retribution in Kentucky, July 1864

 Henderson and Owensboro

 One of those towns is Henderson, located on a horseshoe bend of the Ohio in the northwest corner of the state.
 Henderson was laid out in 1797 and incorporated in 1810.
-Among the early settlers were young merchant and naturalist John J. Audubon, and Robert H. Grayson, lawyer and son of the late Revolutionary War Colonel and Virginia Senator William Grayson.
-The town of Owensboro, formally established in 1817, lies roughly 50 meandering miles upriver from Henderson, perhaps half that distance as the crow flies.
+Among the early settlers were young merchant and naturalist John J. Audubon and our relation Robert H. Grayson, lawyer and son of the late Revolutionary War Colonel and Virginia Senator William Grayson.
+The town of Owensboro, formally established in 1817, lies roughly fifty meandering miles upriver from Henderson, perhaps half that distance as the crow flies.

 Guerrilla Warfare